isabella232/sign-integrations.en/help/workday/quick-start.md

 ## Signed documents {#signed-documents}

-The Workday signature cycle suppresses all email notifications by Adobe Sign.
-Users are informed of pending actions within their Workday inbox.
+The [!DNT Workday] signature cycle suppresses all email notifications by Adobe Sign.
+Users are informed of pending actions within their [!DNT Workday] inbox.

 Once a document is signed by all Signature Groups, a copy of the signed document is distributed to all the members of the Signature Group via email.

 To suppress this behavior, you may contact your Adobe Sign Success Manager or the [Adobe Sign Support team](https://adobe.com/go/adobesign-support-center).

-Within Workday, you can access the signed documents on the full process record.
+Within [!DNT Workday], you can access the signed documents on the full process record.
 You may find:

 * Worker documents on the Worker Profile, and
 * Candidate documents (offer letters) on the Candidate profile.